 This brochure is interesting, I think, because while it’s short, it show that how playing around with wood molding makes the number of possible designs are almost infinite.
 And I believe it — I certainly see tremendous variety when I am out and about in mid century subdivisions.

-Look at some of these designs and you can see, that you do not necessarily need to get a new garage door to update to a snazzier mid century look.
+Look at some of these designs and you can see ways to get a snazzier mid century look.
 If you are handy — or have a good carpenter — you can take your lead from these ideas and add molding directly onto your garage door, then paint it in either a single- or two-color design.
 Carry the design motif over to your front door or window boxes, too — designs that repeat create harmony.